top of page

 • All stored data is encrypted and access-controlled

-By engaging with our service you are confirming your awareness and acceptance of the use of these tools.
+By engaging with our service you are confirming your awareness and acceptance of the use of this tool.
 Please raise any questions or concerns before your first session.

 5.1 Recording by Clients